Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/EDITORIAL_CRITERIA.md

 - what research is now needed
 - what interoperability question remains open
 - what data would clarify the dispute
+- what authority or data-governance boundary must be named
 - what infrastructure task follows

 The series should increasingly read as: